-Storage ideas for small bedrooms on a budget come in all shapes and sizes.
+Storage ideas for small bedrooms on a budget (both for adult and kids’ bedrooms) come in all shapes and sizes.

 Here we will look at some cool storage hacks for tiny bedrooms and, where applicable, will provide some budget-friendly alternatives.
 This includes slightly cheaper options as well as DIY projects that’ll increase your bedroom storage.

 Now, let’s see how you can make your bedroom space fit more stuff.

 P.S.
 This post may contain affiliate links.
 If you make a purchase after clicking a link like that, I’ll earn a small commission (at no additional cost to you) to feed the bottomless pit that is my cat.

 For beds that don’t have a headboard, we have some awesome storage ideas for you.

 There are tons of headboards that can bring more storage to your small bedroom, both for twin and king beds.
 You can store your essentials on the shelves or in the drawer instead of the nightstand.

 That’s right, you could get rid of your nightstand and fill the empty space with a dresser or a bookcase.

 If your search hasn’t brought you to the headboard that you love, why not make one yourself?